 It is rechargeable via USB though, which is handy.

-Read our Sanyei ION-Sei review.
+Read our full Sanyei ION-Sei review

-Features are simple: there are only two brushing modes and a pressure sensor, with no Wi-Fi or Bluetooth features, and no app support.
+Its features are simple: there are only two brushing modes and a pressure sensor, with no Wi-Fi or Bluetooth features, and no app support.
 However it works well, is comfortable to use, and boasts a two-week battery life - not bad for the price.

 A spare brush head or two in the pack would have been welcome, along with a more detailed battery indicator, but these are small complaints about a brush that does a very good job for a very low price.

-Read our Oral-B Pro 2 2000 review.
+Read our full Oral-B Pro 2 2000 review

 The Oral-B Pro 6000 and Pro 6500 SmartSeries electric toothbrushes use wireless technology to sync with a neat smartphone app.
 The most important thing is to brush each section of your mouth without too much pressure and for the right length of time.